pasqal-io/pasqal-cloud/README.md

 The package main component is a python object called `SDK` which can be used to create a `Batch` and send it automatically to Pasqal APIs using an API token generated in the [user portal](https://portal.pasqal.cloud).

 A `Batch` is a group of jobs with the same sequence that will run on the same QPU.
-For each job of a given batch you must set a value for each variables, if any, defined in your sequence.
+For each job of a given batch you must set a value for each variable, if any, defined in your sequence.
 The batch sequence can be generated using [Pulser](https://github.com/pasqal-io/Pulser).
 See their [documentation](https://pulser.readthedocs.io/en/stable/), for more information on how to install the library and create your own sequence.